 Fortunately, we have real-life examples we can examine for what does and doesn’t work for us.
 Some isolated religious communities function well and prove their endurance, but are bound together by abuse rather than necessity.
 There are farming communes that are peaceful and function extremely well, but are neither ideologically nor physically prepared to endure any sort of external stressors.
 In most of the cases, we find that the positive community aspects stand on their own, and wouldn’t become less effective if the negative aspects (such as abuse, authoritarianism, or even over-communication or too-horizontal leadership) were replaced by something healthier and more functional.

 The enclave is the ultimate goal of Luciferian Dominionism, because only through that way of life will we be able to liberate ourselves from the systems designed to prey on us, insulate ourselves from their inevitable collapse, and be able to help others as they crawl from the wreckage.
 It’s the only way to establish Dominion, which is our religious basis for independence and ecological stewardship.

 The enclave allows more than mere hardscrabble survival in an unpredictable, changing world.
 It allows us to have those things that are inherent to a human life worth living: art, beauty, and meaning.
 We must have bread, but we must have roses too.

 As of this writing, our earliest septs are working closely with (and as part of) our leadership to find what does and doesn’t work for them.
 These will never be complete, nor perfect systems.
 That isn’t human nature.
 Human nature strives to constantly improve, to tweak, and transform, and we want our entire organization to reflect that.
 We can’t be too prescriptive for a world we can’t fully envision.

-Learn more about how septs and enclaves work, or how to join or start one, by joining our community group on Facebook, or signing up for our mailing list.
-This is a topic we expect to continue to elaborate on, so watch this space.
+Learn more about how septs and enclaves work, or how to join or start one, by joining our community group on Facebook, signing up for our mailing list or reading our sept formation guidelines.